zerasul/mdbook_en/6helloworld/helloworld.md

 In this step, all the necessary files will be generated, and at the end we will have a file called _rom.bin_ with our ROM ready to be executed in an emulator, or in a real hardware.

 To compile our game, it is necessary to have correctly configured SGDK; either using the environment variables, or with the configuration of _Genesis Code_.
-In addition to have correctly configured the path where our emulator is located.
+In addition to having correctly configured the path where our emulator is located.

 The command _Genesis Code: compile & Run Project_, will be used to generate the ROM and then run an emulator with the generated ROM.
 There are other commands to Compile (_Genesis Code: Compile Project_) or compile for debugging (_Genesis Code: Compile For Debugging_).
 In this example, we will use the _Compile & Run Project_ option.